Register Now

 Sign-up for Course Updates

-This course may be taken individually or as part of the Professional Certificate Program in Innovation & Technology or the Professional Certificate Program in Design & Manufacturing. because of the online preperatory component of this course it counts as 5 days towards certificate program completion.
+This course may be taken individually or as part of the Professional Certificate Program in Innovation & Technology or the Professional Certificate Program in Design & Manufacturing.
+Though in-person instruction is limited to 3.5 days, due to the additional online preparatory component of this course, it is treated as a full 5 days towards certificate program completion.

 Course Overview

-The curriculum suits both beginners and experts in AM, and emphasizes both breadth and rigor.
+The flexible, workshop-style format is suitable for participants with any level of AM expertise.
+Participants new to AM will establish baseline knowledge quickly through introductory lecture content, whereas experienced AM practitioners will benefit from the opportunity to work intensively alongside MIT experts and industry colleagues.
 If you have questions, or would like to understand how this course might suit your interests, please contact Prof. John Hart (ajhart@mit.edu) or Haden Quinlan (hquinlan@mit.edu).

 Content